luyadev/luya/docs/guide/concept-elements.md

 ]
 ```

-When you have successfull configured the styleguide module you can access it trough the url: `mywebsite.com/styleguide`
+If the styleguide module is successfully configured it is accesible it trough the url: `yourwebsite.com/styleguide`

-## Mocking Arguments
+## Mocking arguments

 The styleguide will automatically use default values for each element.
 Assuming you have an element argument `$foo` this argument will recieve the value `$foo` inside the styleguide.